 Council has commissioned GHD consultants to undertake a major traffic study of the central Kingston area.
 This study will inform the design of roadworks around the periphery of Kingston Park and a future works program for road upgrades across the whole CBD.
 The results from these investigations will be publicly available in a few months.

-Pardalote Parade is the main pedestrian spine that connects the Channel Court retail precinct with Kingston Park.
-It then continues through the centre of the site to the pedestrian underpass at the Southern Outlet.
+Fantail Parade (yet to be constructed) will be the main pedestrian spine that connects the Channel Court retail precinct with Kingston Park.
+As you cross over Fantail Parade, the connection continues along Pardalote Parade through the centre of the site to the pedestrian underpass at the Southern Outlet.

-Pardalote Parade has two distinctly different sections.
-The first stage, which is south and east of Goshawk Way, is for pedestrians only and passes through the existing John Street car parking area (part of which will be retained for public parking).
-The second stage is to the north and will provided vehicle access, along with wide footpaths, to the playground and residential areas in Kingston Park’s south western corner.
+Fantail Parade which will be south and east of Goshawk Way, is for pedestrians only and passes through the existing John Street car parking area (part of which will be retained for public parking).
+Pardalote Parade is to the north of Goshawk Way and will provides vehicle access, along with wide footpaths, to the playground and eventually to the residential areas in Kingston Park’s south western corner.
+The remainder of Pardalote Parade is due to be constructed by Traders in Purple in 2021.